ACINQ/bitcoin-lib/README.md

 ## Overview

-This is a simple scala library which implements some (most ?) of the bitcoin protocol:
+This is a simple scala library which implements most of the bitcoin protocol:

 * base58 encoding/decoding
 * block headers, block and tx parsing